yotorng/bookish-rhizome/content/The Library/A City is Not a Computer.md

 >City-as-tree, city-as-graft, city-as-computer: each metaphor is necessarily reductive, but **when recognized as partial and temporary, rather than totalizing lenses, and when deployed in tandem, when triangulated, they can reveal a city in its prismatic complexity**.
 They suggest multiple ways of thinking about what a city is, how it's made and managed and maintained, and what intelligences are.

 - "Smart", computational nodes of urbanism advances an impoverished understanding of what we can know about a city, as well as what's worth knowing.
-- cities encompasses countless other forms of local, place-based, indigenous intelligences and knowledge institutions
+- Cities encompasses countless other forms of local, place-based, indigenous intelligences and knowledge institutions
-	- vital supplement and corrective to increasingly prevalent algorithmic models
+	- function as a vital supplement and corrective to increasingly prevalent algorithmic models
 	- how do we steward these institutions and infrastructures?
 	- how do we productively graft networked digital tools and artificial intelligences onto local, communal, material modes and means of knowledge creation
 - our new technologies are grafted on rotten roots